-Homes that do not meet the above definition of affordable housing, such as 'low cost market', will not be considered as affordable housing for planning purposes.
+Homes that do not meet the above definition of affordable housing, such as Help to Buy will not be considered as affordable housing for planning purposes.

-Starter homes have been introduced as part of the Housing and Planning Act 2016.
-Such homes are defined as new homes, available for purchase by qualifying first-time buyers at least 23 years old but not yet reached 40 years old; sold at a discount of at least 20% of the market value and less than the price cap (£250,000 for outer Greater London).
-A Starter Homes exception sites policy has been introduced with the intention that Local authorities should provide starter homes on commercial and industrial land that is either under-used or unviable in its current or former use, and which has not currently been identified for housing.
+Starter Homes - the requirement to provide Starter Homes was introduced as part of the Housing and Planning Act 2016.
+Such homes are defined as new homes, available for purchase by first-time buyers between the ages of 23 and 40, and are sold at a discount of at least 20% of the market value within the price cap (£250,000 for outside Greater London).
+A Starter Homes exception sites policy has been introduced with the intention that Local Authorities should provide Starter Homes on commercial and industrial land that is either under-used or unviable in its current or former use, and which has not currently been identified for housing.
 Guidance is provided in the NPPG with further detail expected in the forthcoming revised NPPF.